Here, you will find a vast multitude of materials useful for the art and science

 author: Mr. Gary S. Dykes

 The implications of this simple essay are profound!
+I believe the term "umlauts" has been made obsolete, and a newer term employed.

 IMPORTANT Textual Criticism TERMS defined